chase-kretch/Obsidian-Vault/Obsidian Vault/COMPSCI 340.md

 	- Just as the physical machine has two modes, so much the VM
 		- VM needs two modes, V usermode and V Kernel mode, both run in real user mode
 	- Actions in guest that usually cause switch to kernel mode must cause switch to VKM
+	- Only works priviledge instructions
-	- Attempting priviledge instruction in user mode causes and error (trap)
+	- Attempting priviledge instruction in user mode causes an error (trap)
 	- VMM gains control, checks error, and executes operation as attempted by guest (emulate)
 	- Return control to guest in user mode
 	- User mode code in guest runs at same speed as if not a guest